 World Cargo Symposium

 Reflecting the need for cross-industry collaboration, the World Cargo Symposium (WCS), has evolved to become a major industry decision-making platform.
 This event also serves to raise the profile of air cargo with governments as a strategic partner, helping to ensure that cargo has the regulatory environment and infrastructure needed to successfully drive growth.
-Sponsored by China Eastern, the 9th edition of the WCS took place in Shanghai (10-12 March 2015), and focused on improving the customer experience.

 The Global Air Cargo Advisory Group